Thor77/hetzner-flatcar/README.md

 # hetzner-flatcar
 A tool to deploy [Flatcar Linux](https://flatcar.og) on Hetzner Cloud.
-Includes rendering of Ignition templates and reinstalling maschines on changes.
+Includes transpiling of Container Linux Config and reinstalling maschines on changes.

 ## Build
 `go build .`